Stimulus Learning Series

-The American Recovery Plan Act (ARPA) presents a once-in-a-generation opportunity to address the systemic inequities laid bare by the pandemic and reshape the public systems that support vulnerable families.
-As jurisdictions plan their ARPA investments, the Harvard Kennedy School Government Performance Lab (GPL) has heard from numerous government partners seeking to better understand how their peers intend to use ARPA to drive impact.
-In response, this summer the GPL will be hosting a series of two-part learning sessions with state and local governments on benefits & economic mobility, workforce, early childhood, behavioral health & homelessness and procurement.
+The American Rescue Plan Act (ARPA) presents a once-in-a-generation opportunity to address the systemic inequities laid bare by the pandemic and reshape the public systems that support vulnerable families.
+The GPL recently hosted a series of learning sessions with state and local governments, seeking to better understand how they intend to use ARPA to drive impact in areas such as benefits & economic mobility, workforce, early childhood, behavioral health & homelessness and procurement.

 Stimulus Learning Series Schedule